HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 ### Provider categories

 This chapter divides third-party providers into one of these broad categories.
-A brief description is included below and the mapping of domain to category can be found in the [third-party-web repository](https://github.com/patrickhulce/third-party-web/blob/8afa2d8cadddec8f0db39e7d715c07e85fb0f8ec/data/entities.json5).
+A brief description is included below and the mapping of domain to category can be found in the <a hreflang="en" href="https://github.com/patrickhulce/third-party-web/blob/8afa2d8cadddec8f0db39e7d715c07e85fb0f8ec/data/entities.json5">third-party-web repository</a>.

 - **Ad** - display and measurement of advertisements
 - **Analytics** - tracking site visitor behavior